 Aim for leaner cuts of beef because not only is this better for your heart health but leaner cuts of beef will contain higher levels of protein, which supplies the body with more glutamine.

 Beans are great for vegans, vegetarians, and anyone following a plant-based diet as they are an excellent source of protein and glutamine.
-Pair the beans with a serving of rice and you have a complete protein in a very inexpensive meal.
+Pair the beans with a serving of rice and you have complete protein in a very inexpensive meal.
 Tofu, which is made from soybeans, is a good plant-based source of protein and glutamine.
 By incorporating beans into your diet you increase your fiber intake as well as get the necessary vitamin and minerals that your body needs to function properly.

 Nuts are another plant-based source of glutamine.
-Snacking on a handful of nuts are great for fiber, omega-3 fatty acids, protein, glutamine, and antioxidants.
+Snacking on a handful of nuts is great for fiber, omega-3 fatty acids, protein, glutamine, and antioxidants.
 You can also add nuts to your morning oatmeal to bump up the nutritional content, rounding out the meal with added protein and glutamine.

 - Andersen, S. M., Waagbø, R., & Espe, M. (2016).
 Functional amino acids in fish nutrition, health and welfare.
 Frontiers in bioscience (Elite edition), 8, 143–169. https://doi.org/10.2741/757